University Requirements for the Bachelor’s Degree

 Credit Certificate Programs

 Certificate programs are designed to augment University curricula by providing specialized instruction and training within units than a degree major.
 Cal State L.A. offers credit certificate programs that are open to qualified undergraduate students.
-Additional postbaccalaureate and graduate level programs information can be found in the General Graduate and Postbaccalaureate Information chapter Individual certificate program requirements and required courses appear in the program listings of the academic departments, divisions, schools and colleges that offer them.
+Additional postbaccalaureate and graduate level programs information can be found in the Graduate and Postbaccalaureate Studies: General Information chapter Individual certificate program requirements and required courses appear in the program listings of the academic departments, divisions, schools and colleges that offer them.

 Undergraduate Credit for Graduate Courses

 Under special academic circumstances as specified below, an academic program, department, division or school, may approve the granting of baccalaureate credit for 5000-level course work to a maximum of two courses not to exceed a total of 6 semester units.
 Academic credits earned under this rule may not be used to satisfy requirements towards M.A. and M.S. degrees awarded by California State University, Los Angeles.
 Additionally, the following conditions must be met:

 - Senior standing (completion of 90 semester units) at the start of the term in which the course will be taken;